MrDave/Salary_Predictor/README.md

 python main.py
 ```
 **Be aware that this script needs a lot of time to finish**
-It takes ~10 minutes (unless some of the optional arguments are selected)
+It takes ~10 minutes to complete (unless some of the optional arguments are selected)

 Example result:
 ```